 For community members, CCSF Extension offers programming in culture, recreation, personal interest, and life-long education.
 Workshops are available in a wide variety of areas such as Art, World Languages, and Personal Finance.

 During the summer, College for Teens offers a summer enrichment program for middle-school and high-school aged youth.

 Through Co-Enrollment, students can repeat CCSF courses for a nominal fee.

-To learn more about CCSF Extension, email ccsf.extension@ccsf.edu or call 415.267.6546
+To learn more about CCSF Extension see www.ccsf.edu/contined or email ccsf.extension@ccsf.edu.